Smokey and the Bandit: Smokey and the Bandit (TV series)

 In October 2020, a Smokey and the Bandit TV series was revealed to be in development, with a pilot written by David Gordon Green and Brian Sides and also executive produced with his Rough House Pictures confederates Jody Hill, Danny McBride and Brandon James, as well as Seth MacFarlane and Erica Huggins of Fuzzy Door.

+Sheriff Justice

+Universal and Netflix partnered with two Missouri natives for a Smokey and the Bandit prequel TV series, and filming began on July 5, 2026.
+Starring Sean Bailey as Sheriff Buford T. Justice (originally played by Jackie Gleason), and Jason Bobbitt as Junior (originally played by Mike Henry).

 Documentary

 The Bandit (2016) is a documentary film about the making of Smokey and the Bandit and working with director and stuntman Hal Needham.
 Featuring interviews with Burt Reynolds and the crew, the film explores the unique relationship between Reynolds and Needham.
 The film was directed by Jesse Moss.